Vector dark matter with non-abelian kinetic mixing: Introduction

 In order to build a model with a light, MeV-GeV scale DM candidate that is thermally produced in the early Universe, one must introduce a light mediator connecting the hidden sector to the SM.
 This dark portal is necessary since the available SM mediators, such as the weak gauge bosons, typically require heavier DM states with $m_{\rm DM} \gtrsim 2 \, {\rm GeV}$ (the Lee–Weinberg bound) in order to thermally reproduce the observed relic density.
 A renormalizable possibility to connect the SM to the dark sector through a single mediator is to introduce a new vector boson that kinetically mixes with the SM hypercharge gauge boson.
 The standard, minimal realisation of this vector portal requires a new, secluded $U(1)_X$ gauge symmetry (i.e.~all SM fields carry no $X$-charge), whose associated dark vector boson is traditionally known as the \emph{dark photon}~\cite{Holdom:1985ag}.
 This scenario, together with gauged $U(1)_Q$ models in which SM fields also carry a $Q$ charge (e.g.\ $Q = B-L$)~\cite{Ilten:2018crw,Bauer:2018onh,Foguel:2022ppx} have been extensively studied in the literature (see e.g.~Ref.~\cite{Fabbrichesi:2020wbt} for a comprehensive review).

 It is natural to ask which are the next-to-minimal models that can generate a kinetic mixing portal.
 An interesting possibility is to promote the dark gauge group from an abelian $U(1)_X$ to a non-abelian $SU(2)_X$, with a scalar field $\phi$ responsible for spontaneous symmetry breaking (SSB) and mass generation.
 In the literature, such an extension has mainly been explored in two distinct contexts.
 In~\cite{Hambye:2008bq,Baouche:2021wwa}, the triplet gauge bosons $X^a$ of $SU(2)_X$ serve as the DM candidate, with the correct relic abundance achieved through the Higgs portal only.
 In~\cite{Choi:2019zeb,Catena:2023use}, in order to introduce a renormalizable vector portal, the dark gauge group is taken to be $SU(2)_X \times U(1)_X$, with the abelian factor kinetically mixing with the hypercharge, as in the minimal models.
+A related framework with an $SU(2)$ dark gauge symmetry was analysed in~\cite{Chaffey:2019fec}, with focus on the DM self-interactions.
+Besides these constructions, non-abelian portals and spin-1 dark matter scenarios have been explored more broadly in the literature~\cite{Arkani-Hamed:2008hhe,Barello:2015bhq,Elor:2018xku,Delaunay:2020vdb}.

 In this work we want to explore the kinetic mixing portal, without enlarging the dark gauge group $SU(2)_X$.
 To this end, we allow for non-renormalizable interactions, considering, in particular, the dimension-six operator $\mathcal{O} \sim (\phi^\dag \sigma^a \phi)\, X^a_{\mu\nu} B^{\mu\nu}$, with $\phi$ a dark scalar doublet and $X^a_{\mu\nu}$, $B_{\mu\nu}$ the gauge field strength tensors.
 After SSB of $SU(2)_X$, the usual custodial symmetry enforces mass degeneracy among the three gauge bosons $X^a$.
 A residual global dark symmetry, $U(1)_D$, is preserved also by the dimension-six operator: the $U(1)_D$-charged gauge bosons $X^\pm$ remain stable and constitute spin-one DM candidates.
 Moreover, the dimension-six operator induces a kinetic mixing between the neutral vector boson $X^3$ and the SM hypercharge vector boson $B$, resulting, after canonical normalisation and mixing, in a new neutral mediator $Z_{D}$, that serves as the dark photon.
 Interestingly, we will see that the same operator also generates an effective DM-photon coupling, nonetheless the DM remains exactly neutral under electromagnetism.